 A lot of people get worried that something as trivial as speeding points on your driving licence might be a problem - which of course it isn't.
-If we barred every teacherwho had a driving ban, let alone 3 points on their licence, we'd have a major crisis in teacher recruitment.
+If we barred every teacher who had a driving ban, let alone 3 points on their licence, we'd have a major crisis in teacher recruitment and retention.

-Of course, candidates with very serious convictions - such as murder, robbery with violence, serious sexual assault, dealing in Class A drugsand any at all involving violence against childrenor vulnerable adults - would normally have been weeded out as 'unsuitable' at an initial DBS check.
+Of course, candidates with very serious convictions - such as murder, robbery with violence, sexual assault, dealing in Class A drugs and any at all involving violence against children or vulnerable adults - would normally have been weeded out as 'unsuitable' at an initial DBS check.

 Some though, even as serious as 'manslaughter in self-defence' - given the circumstances - might not necessarily be a reason for barring someone from acceptance on a teacher training course.

-However, if you have a conviction or caution of any kind, what will be worrying you right now is how the schools that you are currently applying to will view your application.
+However, if you have a conviction or caution of any kind, what will be worrying you right now is how employers (schools) that you are currently applying to will view your application.

 But do not completely despair - many people including head teachers and parent governors - do not view ‘a mis-spent youth’ as necessarily a bad thing.
 In my experience, some governors even think a little bit of ‘life experience’ equips someone to be a teacher in ways that help them relate more empathetically to pupils and students, particularly those demonstrating challenging behavior.

 Depending on what the issue is, you may even be wise to bring it out in to the open at interview.
-Explaining to the panel how you mended the error of your ways and used the experience as a catalyst to make you a more reflective and mature person, might be seen as very positive.
+Explaining to the panel how you mended the error of your ways and used the experience as a catalyst to make you a more reflective and mature person.
+This is likely to be seen as very positive.
 In my view, that approach is far better than leaving it as ‘the elephant in the room'.

-As an ex-primary head, I employed a teacher on my staff that had an historic conviction for a drunken assault at a football match.
+As an ex-primary head teacher, I employed a teacher on my staff that had an historic conviction for a drunken assault at a football match.
 He went on to become the most popular teacher in the school with both pupils and parents.